All Episodes

 Every other county in Florida obeyed the law.

-The woman involved in this is has a history of playing these games and shunning the law, the state law or national voting laws.
+The woman involved in this has a history of playing these games and shunning the law, the state law and our national voting laws.

-They're only letting Mark Elliott apparently in there, who's Hillary Clinton's attorney.
+They're only letting Mark Elliot, apparently, in there, who's Hillary Clinton's attorney.

-That's the guy that funnel the money to Perkins Couie.
+That's the guy that funneled the money to Perkins Cooey.

 Yeah, it's unbelievable the way everything comes full circle.